jdoleary/Spellmasons/docs/TasksCurrent.md

 # Today
-- If the last enemy you kill drops the scroll on the tutorial you won't be able to pick it up
 - in multiplayer, when one player leaves and window is not focused the camera spazzes out
 - Make Youtube short audio louder
 - e: bug: health bars disappear when cone prediction is up